 EnglishTown – My own preparation

 I decided to improve my competencies in English speaking and writing in February 2014.
 That was the time in which I faced many changes around my workplace and I also decided to realign myself.
-For this purpose I felt that it is necessary for me to speak English more fluently.2 What could be the right learning environment for me?
+For this purpose I felt that it is necessary for me to speak English more fluently.
+Indeed many of interesting workplaces are requiring the competency of fluently speaking and writing English.
+Sometimes the demand is to speak it in a language proficient way.
+What could be the right learning environment for me?
 That was my question which I had to answer.
 After a short research time on the internet I found a test report from the well-known German institution „Stiftung Wartentest„.
 They tested several course offers.
-And ranked EnglishTown among the best.3 Additionally it was said, that the Platform is very interesting to test und works – as a platform – as well as a normal course.
+And ranked EnglishTown among the best.
+Here is the link to the test site of Stiftung Warentest.
+Additionally it was said, that the Platform is very interesting to test und works – as a platform – as well as a normal course.
 About my own learning strategies I know that E-Learning works very well for me.
 So I decided to check out EnglishTown in the context of a 30 day trial.
 After choosing and testing it I knew that this had been the right decision.
 Two important features convinced me: